-Victim or witnesses may report a crime on a voluntary basis to the Dean of Students (920-465-2152), or Residence Life (920-465-2040).
+Victim or witnesses may report a crime on a voluntary basis to the Vice Chancellor for Student Affairs (920-465-2152), or Residence Life (920-465-2040).
 More contact information is included in the Resources for Help section below.
 Reports of this nature are filed with Public Safety for inclusion in the annual security report and the university's crime statistics.
 There will be no formal Public Safety investigation of the incident unless requested, or if the report creates a safety concern for self or others.